 - Workplace Accidents: People who work with heavy machinery on a regular basis, such as construction workers, run the risk of being injured on the job.
 Inadequately maintained equipment, overlooked safety procedures, and even fall injuries can lead to employees suffering from brain injuries while on the job.
 They could even lead to wrongful death.
 People should take extra care to make sure that any equipment that they work with has been maintained properly.
 They should also ensure that they are taking proper safety precautions to protect themselves from harm.

 As people recover from brain injuries, their doctor could prescribe a number of different medications for traumatic brain injuries to help patients control any symptoms that they might develop.

-Anti-Seizure Medications: People who suffer brain damage run the risk of developing seizures.
-This rapid, uncoordinated firing on neurons can lead to further neurological damage.
-Therefore, patients may be asked to take anti-seizure medications to keep their brain safe from further harm.
+- Anti-Seizure Medications: People who suffer brain damage run the risk of developing seizures.
+This rapid, uncoordinated firing of neurons can lead to further neurological damage.
+Therefore, patients may be asked to take anti-seizure medications to keep their brains safe from further harm.

 - Pain Medications: Neurological damage can lead to the development of chronic pain.
 As patients recover from brain damage, they may be given pain medications to help them control their symptoms.
 Doctors will start low (with non-narcotic medications) and go slow (increase the dose gradually).
 This helps to balance control of the patient’s symptoms with the potential risk of creating an addictive behavior.

 Recovering from a traumatic brain injury is unlike any other recovery process.
 Patients will need to work hard to regain control of any lost motor or sensory function.
 Patients may have to go to physical or occupational therapy for an extended period of time as they fight to restore skills they once took for granted.
 This could be a tough process depending on the severity of the injury and the skills that may have been lost.
 It could be restoring range of motion in an isolated joint or the process of teaching patients how to walk, eat, and write all over again.